 One of the most common elements of cottage style is painted furniture.
 While the popular shabby chic look relies heavily on distressing, there’s a fine line between the shabby and the chic.
 So make sure you mix in some newer painted furniture alongside more distressed furniture to keep the look fresh and welcoming.

 For the perfect country cottage look, choose your fabrics wisely.
-Soft florals reminiscent of a country meadow work well with this look as do fresh ticking stripes.
+Soft florals reminiscent of a country meadow work well with this look as do chevron patterns.
 Mix these with plain and textured fabrics in a mix of coordinating colours.

 Flowers and Plants